A quantum version of Pollard's Rho of which Shor's Algorithm is a particular case: The strategy in Pollard's Rho

 As an immediate application of Definition~\ref{def:collision}, we may define the ``Pollard's Rho Problem'' as the task of finding a nontrivial collision in an infinite sequence $n_0, n_1, ...$ of natural numbers reduced modulo~$N$.

 As Theorem~\ref{thm:col-mod-p} asserts, a collision in $(A_k)$ provides us with enough information to find a collision in $(N_k)$, out of which we might find a nontrivial factor.
 The smaller the cycle in $(A_k)$, the faster we would find a collision in $(A_k)$.
-Using an arbitrary function $f\colon S \to S$, where $S$ is a finite nonempty subset of the natural numbers, to generate $(N_k)$ via a rule $n_{i+1} = f(n_i) \bmod{N}$, we cannot guarantee that the cycle in $(A_k)$ is smaller than the cycle in $(N_k)$, but if we take $f$ to be a polynomial of integer coefficients, such as $f(x) = x^2 + 1$, then the cycle in $(A_k)$ is smaller than the cycle in~$(N_k)$ with high probability~\cite[section~3.2.2, note~3.8, page~91]{hac}.
+Using an arbitrary function $f\colon S \to S$ to generate $(N_k)$ via a rule $n_{i+1} = f(n_i) \bmod{N}$, where $S$ is a finite nonempty subset of the natural numbers, we cannot guarantee that the cycle in $(A_k)$ is smaller than the cycle in $(N_k)$, but if we take $f$ to be a polynomial of integer coefficients, such as $f(x) = x^2 + 1$, then the cycle in $(A_k)$ is smaller than the cycle in~$(N_k)$ with high probability~\cite[section~3.2.2, note~3.8, page~91]{hac}.
 This importance of a polynomial of integer coefficients for Pollard's Rho is established by the next theorem~\cite[section~6.6.2, pages~213--215]{stinson2018}.

 \begin{theorem} Let $N$ be a composite number having $p$ as a prime divisor.
 Let $f(x)$ be a polynomial of integer coefficients.
 Fix $n_0 < N$ as the initial element of the infinite sequence $(N_k)$ generated by the rule $n_{k+1} = f(n_k) \bmod{N}$ for all $k \geq 0$.
 If $n_i = n_j \bmod{p}$, then $n_{i+\delta} = n_{j + \delta} \mod p$ for all indices $\delta \geq 0$. \end{theorem}